ortonomy/fling-server/README.md

 ``/graphql`` for all graphql queries
 ``/register`` will send an email with registration details if the graphql mutation ``userRegisterUser`` is sent in body of a request.
 You'll need the .env file for this with SparkPost API key.

+## This GIT repository
+The master branch is protected and the default branch is set to ``development``.